trhacknon/trhacknon.github.io/_posts/2019-5-9-Introducing-Donut.md

 Donut is currently at version 0.9 (Beta).
 Please share any issues or suggestions with us as Issues on GitHub.
 Once we have received feedback, we will release version 1.0.
 A link to the compiled v0.9 release can be found [here](https://github.com/TheWover/donut "Release 0.9").

+This is a joint project between Odzhan and TheWover.
+Odzhan also created a [blog post](https://modexp.wordpress.com/2019/05/10/dotnet-loader-shellcode/) for v0.9 release.

 # How it Works

 ## Unmanaged Hosting API